will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 <!-- This is similar to the considerations of *dependent transactions* in Calvin, though they mostly only worried about one round of reconnaissance reads in the initial phase. -->

-If you can know statically what keys to write and what values to write for them, then the *read phase* can be omitted or, in other words, its outputs simply don't depend on the current DB state.
-In general, though, a read phase is almost always conceptually required since the output of updates will in some way depend on the values read from the database.
+If you can know statically what keys to write and what values to write for them, then the *read phase* can be omitted (in other words, its outputs don't depend on the current DB state).
+In general, though, a read phase is typically required since updates will in some way depend on the values read from the database.

 <!--